The 2221 Society

 Join us

-The 2221 Society’s philanthropic investment will be the catalyst to advance DIPG Research, accelerating the timeline for when this novel, therapeutic intervention will be made accessible for kids through a clinical trial.
+The 2221 Society’s philanthropic investment will be the catalyst to advance both this novel technology in the short term and analysis of patient outcomes in the long term.
 This will create a vast ripple effect in impacting countless patients’ and families’ lives.

 Because kids are coming to Children’s Hospital Colorado emergency departments at an alarming pace, the North Campus Emergency Department (ED) needed to make renovations that enable the delivery of healing mental health crisis services.